DarrinM37/Stock-analysis/README.md

 # Stock-analysis

-The purpose of this analysis is to help give a clearer comparison of stocks by creating a spreadsheet of the twelve stocks chosen for two years for daily volime and return.
-To help investors at the tine frame os 2019 make better educsated decisions of investments.
+The purpose of this analysis is to help give a clearer comparison of stocks by creating a spreadsheet of the twelve stocks chosen for two years for daily volume and return.
+By looking at the data for 2017 and 2018, this will help investors undersatnd what to expect in 2019.

 The comparison between the two years is the majority saw a decrese in daily volume and return.
 With the exception being ENPH and RUN they both had an increase return of above 80% between the two years.